matt-mendonca/podium-js/readme.md

 - Download
 - Run npm install / npm update on the podium directory
-- If you get bcrypt error, run npm rebuild
+- If you get a bcrypt error, then try running npm rebuild

 ### loading a reveal js deck into podium